chriscross00/projects/bigmart_sales/README.md

-This project uses made up data about a fictional chain of stores.
-We used pricing and location to predict prices of items.
+We used pricing and location to predict prices of items for a fictional chain of grocery stores.
 A report and a Tableau dashboard were also created to summarize the process and key findings.

 # Products